 Just like our clients, we’re in the business of making a difference.

-CGR’s Fund for the Public Interest remains our vehicle for building on that legacy and fulfilling its vision.
-As a 501(c)(3) not for profit, we apply a portion of our revenues – and all of our philanthropic support – to collaborative research and implementation work on the most pressing issues our community faces.
+Our Fund for the Public Interest remains our most important vehicle for maintaining Eastman’s legacy.
+Your support is essential.
+A 501(c)(3) nonprofit, CGR applies a portion of our revenues and all of our philanthropic support to collaborative research and implementation work on the most pressing issues our community faces.